geemac-cdn/instanalysis/README.md

   <li>txt_dir_output - This is where the JSON files will be output.
 Either change this value to match an existing sub-folder or create a sub-folder to match the default value</li?
   <li>user_login - Uncomment this line and fill it with your Instagram login name</li>
   <li>user_password - Uncomment this line and fill it with your Instagram password</li>
   <li>tgt_user - This is the Instagram user that you will extract information from.
-Keep the default value or enter an account name you wish to extract.
-Remember that you must use the account name (e.g."tonyrobbins") instead of the account's full name (e.g. "Tony Robbins").
-If you don't use the default, select an account with not too many followers (<500) so the demo runs reasonably fast</li>
+Replace the default name (now defunct) with an account you wish to extract.
+If you need a easy and small account, try "worldofbenches".
+Remember that you must use the account name (e.g."tonyrobbins") instead of the account's full name (e.g. "Tony Robbins").</li>
   <li>num_posts - If you change the default, ensure it is an integer valus greater than or equal to 1</li>
 </ul>
+In the second cell, uncomment the first line and comment the second line (this will force the program to use the login name and password you supply, rather than defaulting to the config.ini file)
 Run the entire notebook.
 You should see the following
 <ol>
   <li>A Chrome window opens on the login screen</li>